 - University of Notre Dame (J.D. cum laude 2012); Lafayette College (B.A.
 2008)

-- Named to the inaugural edition of Best Lawyers in America "Ones to Watch" — bankruptcy and creditor debtor rights/insolvency and reorganization law (2021)
+- Recognized in Best Lawyers in America as "One to Watch" for bankruptcy and creditor debtor rights/insolvency and reorganization law (2021-2022)